Submissions deadline: Thursday, May 31, 2018

-The Canadian Institute of Transportation Engineers (CITE) is excited to announce the 2017 Undergraduate Student Competition based on the Canadian Capacity Guide for Signalized Intersections (CCG) and the InterCalc software.
-The competition is sponsored by MMM Group Limited (www.mmm.ca) and BA Group (www.bagroup.com).
+The Canadian Institute of Transportation Engineers (CITE) is excited to announce the 2018 Undergraduate Student Competition based on the Canadian Capacity Guide for Signalized Intersections (CCG).
+New to this year is the use of the CCG method as incorporated in the recently released 6th edition of PTV Group’s traffic capacity analysis software, PTV Vistro.
+The competition is sponsored by BA Group (www.bagroup.com), PTV Group (www.ptvgroup.com) and WSP Group (www.wsp.com).

-The competition involves using the CCG and the supporting InterCalc software to analyze the operation of a signalized intersection and identify a cost effective improvement strategy.
+The competition involves using the CCG and the supporting PTV Vistro 6 software to analyze the operation of a signalized intersection and identify a cost effective improvement strategy.
 The exercise can be completed within a few hours, depending on user familiarity with signalized intersection analysis procedures.

 All input material (including the software) is provided.

 The Canadian Capacity Guide (CCG) has been developed by Canadian transportation professionals as a comprehensive guide to planning, designing and evaluating signalized intersections.
 It is a rigorous methodology ideal for training young professionals, and provides transparent reporting for reviewing agencies.
 The CCG is recognized as a national reference guide by the Transportation Association of Canada (TAC) and CITE.

 PTV Vistro 6 is the recommended software for implementation of the signalized analysis procedures in the Guide.
 PTV Vistro 6 also contains intersection capacity analysis methods based on the Highway Capacity Manual (HCM) 2000, 2010 and 6theditions, as well as other analysis methods for roundabouts.

 Why Enter this Student Competition

 - Cash prizes – $500 for first, $300 for second and $200 for third